 - What is your experience handling child custody/visitation cases and/or working with high net worth individuals?

 - How much of my divorce case will you actually handle?

 - What is your philosophy on divorce?
 Do you offer mediation or other alternative out-of-court dispute resolution?

 - Can you give me an estimate of how much my divorce will cost?

 Divorce Attorney Fees

-First, not all divorce attorneys are the same, and a good divorce attorney will probably cost more than an average divorce lawyer.
-Second, not all divorce cases are the same some cases may be resolved with minimum paperwork and in a short period of time, while others will involve repeated court appearances, increased paperwork, and multiple negotiations.
-Third, divorce attorney fees will likely vary according to geography, so a California divorce attorney may cost more than a divorce attorney in Tennessee.
+Not all divorce attorneys are the same, and a good divorce attorney may cost more than an average divorce lawyer.
+Second, not all divorce cases are the same.
+Some cases may be resolved with minimum paperwork and in a short period of time, while others will involve repeated court appearances, endless court filings, and repeated negotiations.
+Additionally, divorce attorney fees can vary by location, so a Los Angeles divorce attorney may cost more than a divorce attorney in rural Tennessee.

 In all cases, it is wise to consult with a variety of divorce attorneys in your area to find one you feel comfortable with in representing you and get a sense of the cost involved in representing your case.